brian-jordan/aws-server-tutorial/README.md

 #### Deploying to EB
 Once you have your Dockerfile files ready for use, uploading the webapp to the cloud is very simple.
 * First, if you have not already, download the files from this tutorial to your local machine.
-* Then, open the folder, highlight the 2 files **Dockerfile**, **html**, control click, and select **Compress**.
-* Open the AWS EB console, and click **Create New Application**.
-Put in an application name like "AWS-Tutorial" and click **Create**  (**Note: Compress the files by highlighting the 2 files in the directory, and clicking compress 2 items.
+* Then, open the folder, highlight the 2 files **Dockerfile**, **html**, control click, and select **Compress**. (**Note: Compress the files by highlighting the 2 files in the directory, and clicking compress 2 items.
 If the root of the directory is a parent folder, it will not work, because Dockerfile will not be accessible.
 Weird little quirk, but it will not work if you miss this**)
-* Click create.
+* Open the AWS EB console, and click **Get started** (or if you have already used EB, **Create New Application**).
+* Put in an **Application name** like "AWS-Tutorial"
+* For **Platform** select **Docker**
+* For **Application code** select **Upload your code** and upload the .zip you just created.
+** Click **Create application**
 It will take a few minutes to launch, but once complete, you should be able to return to the environment page, and click on the url that now has the live version of your webapp!
 At this point, you have a live website, whose link you could send to friends, and they could access it too.
 You could buy a domain name, and host that domain through this EB instance.
+#### Troubleshooting
+* If your deployment was aborted, make sure that you followed the bolded directions about compressing your file.
+Once again, do not compress the folder 'aws-server-tutorial', but rather navigate inside the folder, highlight the 2 separate files, and click Compress.
+* If you need to redeploy, navigate to your Applications page, and click **Actions, Create environment**, and follow the original directions, renaming your code-source if need be.
+    * This is because redeploying to the original environment with new source code will cause an error because it is not a newer version, but rather a completely new set of files (to the console, at least)
+See [Troubleshooting] (https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/troubleshooting.html) for further information.
+#### Terminate your EB instance
+* On your **Environment** page, Click **Actions, Terminate Environment**
+* On the **Application** page  Click **Actions, Delete Application**
 ## AWS Elastic Map Reduce (EMR)
 AWS EMR allows users to call a server cluster to process Big Data efficiently.
 As we learned earlier, MapReduce programs split up a task, compute, and then reduce the computations.
 EMR let's you do this with multiple servers running the computations.
 We're going to add to our site a button which calls an EMR cluster through the Javascript SDK, and runs a simple counting task on a set of data.
 In this tutorial, we will be running a [Hive script](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hive.html), which is a higher-level package that runs on top of Hadoop.
 It makes the calls for a MapReduce program more simple than in a language such as Java.
 If you'd like to view the script that we will be calling, you can find it in the [AWS Hive Tutorial](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs-process-sample-data.html).
 Read the section titled **Understanding the Data and Script**
 ### Launching a Cluster from the Console